MarinaShmovganets/lighthouse/docs/readme.md

 `chrome-debug` is added to your `PATH`.
 This binary launches a standalone Chrome instance with an open debugging port.

-- Run `chrome-debug`.
-This will log the debugging port your instance of Chrome is running on
+1. Run `chrome-debug`.
+This will log the debugging port of your Chrome instance
-- navigate to and log in to your site
+1. Navigate to your site and log in.
-- in a separate terminal tab `lighthouse http://mysite.com --port port-number` using the port number your Chrome instance is running on
+1. In a separate terminal tab, run `lighthouse http://mysite.com --port port-number` using the port number from chrome-debug.

 ## Testing on a mobile device